7Swaize/Unitree-Go2-Control/README.md

 Autonomous navigation system for Unitree Go2 quadruped robot using ArUco marker detection.
 Robot scans for markers, walks toward them, and executes commands based on marker IDs.

+Designed for future students to build on, enabling practical use of the robot for AI or computer vision projects.

 ## What It Does

 - Scans environment for ArUco markers (sweeping head motion)